BUILDING DEMOCRACY FOR ALL

 Robert W. Maloy, Ed.D is a senior lecturer in the Department of Teacher Education and Curriculum Studies in the College of Education at the University of Massachusetts Amherst where he coordinates the history and political science teacher education programs.

-Torrey Trust, Ph.D. is an Associate Professor of Learning Technology in the Department of Teacher Education and Curriculum Studies in the College of Education at the University of Massachusetts Amherst, where she is the coordinator of the Learning, Media and Technology master degree program and Digital Media Design and Making in Education online graduate certificate program.
+Torrey Trust, Ph.D. is an Associate Professor of Learning Technology in the Department of Teacher Education and Curriculum Studies in the College of Education at the University of Massachusetts Amherst.

 Irene S. LaRoche, Ed.D. is a teacher and social studies department chairperson at Amherst Regional Middle School in Amherst, Massachusetts, a clinical faculty member in the College of Education at the University of Massachusetts Amherst, and a 2019-2020 Climate Resiliency Fellow with Shelburne Farms organization in Vermont.

-Lexie Brearley is a middle school social studies teacher at Gateway Regional School in Huntington, Massachusetts.
+Lexie Brearley is a middle school teacher at Monomoy Middle School in Chatham, Massachusetts.

 Katerina Sherrick is a middle school social studies teacher at Westfield Middle School in Westfield, Massachusetts.